-Can you use the image of a person in a photo to promote your business?
-Interesting.
-You might be surprised to hear the answer to this one.
+Can I use the image of a person in a photo to promote your business?
+Good question.
+And, the answer might surprise you.

 Can you use an image without consent?

 So, can you use the image of a person to promote your business?
 Well, the answer, in short, is yes you can.
 But, should you?
 Probably not.

-Let me explain that.
+Let me explain.
 In Australia, there’s no common law right to privacy.
-Meaning you can’t stop using, so you can’t stop someone using a photo of you to promote their business.
+This means that no one can stop you from using a photo of a person to promote your business.

-Now if you have a well-known personality like Kieren Perkins does, or did, or does.
-He was able to successfully take on Telstra, who used a photo of him with a swim cap on and the swim cap had the Telstra logo on it.
+Take a well-known personality like Kieren Perkin, for example.
+He was able to take on Telstra, who used a photo of him wearing a swim cap sporting the Telstra logo.

-So he was able to successfully show that, Telstra was trying to say that he personally was promoting the Telstra brand when in this case, he wasn’t.
+In this case, Kieren was able to prove that Telstra was trying to imply that he was a Telstra brand spokesperson when he wasn’t.

-But unless you’ve got a Kieren Perkins profile, it’s unlikely that you’ll be able to bring a successful action to stop a business using your image.
+But, unless you’ve got a Kieren Perkins-like profile, it’s unlikely that you’ll be able to bring a successful action to stop a business from using your image.

-As long as the business has the copyright owner’s consent to use the image, then they can use it but to avoid all caution really.
+As long as the business has the copyright owner’s consent to use the image, then they can technically use it—and that’s the catch.

 To navigate these choppy waters safety, you can aim to get disclosure from the model.
 This type of disclosure is signed by the person who is featured in the photo, or the subject of the photo.